ethereum/go-ethereum/docs/_clef/Tutorial.md

 sort_key: A
 ---

-This page provides a step-by-step walkjthrough tutorial demonstrating basic usage of Clef.
+This page provides a step-by-step walkthrough tutorial demonstrating some common uses of Clef.
 This includes manual approvals and automated rules.
+Clef is presented both as a standalone general signer with requests made via RPC and also as a backend signer for Geth.

 {:toc}
 -   this will be removed by the toc